zju-vipa/KamalEngine/examples/sbm/README.md

 ## Amalgamation
 ### Online Method
 Use `train.py` to combine any number of teachers with 'SegNet' structure.
+- `--tasks`: A list of string.
+The task lists of pretrained teachers.
 - `--init_ckpt`: A list of string.
-The first two checkpoints are pre-trained teacher models, and the last one is to recover target joint student model.
+The path lists of pretrained teacher models.
 - `--phase`: Must be 'block' or 'finetune'.
 To choose from training block by block or finetune.
 - `--indices`: A list of integer.
 To choose which layer to branch out for each task, starting from zero.